EP 2: How to Add a Postgres Database and Generate Models in a Redwood App

 From our database datastore, click on

-tabClick on
+Click on

-Create Dataclip
+Create Dataclipbutton

-buttonLocate the
+Locate the

-at the right of the screen.
+Schema Explorerat the right of the screen.
 If you see your tables listed there, congratulations, your migration was successful. ๐

 Congratulations!
 You have successfully added a Postgres database to your Redwood app and created your tables. ๐ฅณ